-B cell maturation antigen (BCMA) is a member of the tumor necrosis factor receptor superfamily that plays an important role in regulating B cell proliferation and survival.1 BCMA is expressed on the cell membrane of normal and malignant B lymphocytes and plasma cells, but not other normal tissues.2,3 When bound to its ligands BAFF and APRIL, BCMA delivers pro-survival cell signaling.4
+B-cell maturation antigen (BCMA) is a member of the tumor necrosis factor receptor superfamily that plays an important role in regulating B-cell proliferation and survival.1 BCMA is expressed on the cell membrane of normal and malignant plasma cells, but not other normal tissues.2 When bound to its ligands BAFF and APRIL, BCMA delivers pro-survival cell signaling.3

-BCMA represents a promising antigen target for novel multiple myeloma therapies.
+BCMA represents an antigen target of interest for novel multiple myeloma therapies.

 Search our clinical trials.

-APRIL: A proliferation inducing ligand; BAFF: B cell activating factor from the TNF family.
+APRIL: a proliferation inducing ligand; BAFF: B-cell activating factor from the tumor necrosis factor family.

 1. Cho S-F, Anderson KC, Tai Y-T. Front Immunol.
 2018;9:1821.
 2. Seckinger A, Delgado JA, Moser S, et al. Cancer Cell.
 2017;31(3):396-410.
 3. Coquery CM, Erickson LD.
 Crit Rev Immunol.
 2012;32(4):287-305.
 4. Moreaux J, Legouffe E, Jourdan E, et al. Blood.
 2004;103(8):3148-3157.